-Whatever your personal circumstances or educational objectives, there is a place for you at HCC.
-We welcome you to our community, and look forward to getting to know you.
+Whether you're here to prepare for further education, acquire skills for your career, or explore an interest, there's a place for you at HCC.
+We welcome you to our community and look forward to getting to know you in the year ahead.

-Bill messne
+Bill nessner